 - One of the most familiar and noticeable plants with winter persistent berries is the Holly tree (Ilex spp.).
 Most people have seen the bright red berries that stand in stark contrast to the waxy green leaves into the dead of winter.
 Both the leaves and berries provide a great bit of color in the stark winter landscape, but they also provide excellent food and cover for birds.
 There are a few species in this genus that are deciduous, but still have plentiful berries even after the leaves fall off.

-- Chokecherry (Aronia spp.) is another shrub that retains its berries into winter, even after the leaves have long since fallen and become mulch.
+- Chokecherry (Aronia spp., pictured above) is another shrub that retains its berries into winter, even after the leaves have long since fallen and become mulch.
 Pandra has a Red Chokecherry in her front yard and the birds usually come and clean it off sometime in January or February, often in the span of one day.
-Here it is laden with fruit on a chilly, icy January day:
+Here it is laden with fruit on a chilly, icy January day.

 - Most Hawthorns (Crataegus spp.) have winter persistent fruit and thorny branches that provide great cover for birds as well.
 Thrushes and Waxwings are particularly dependent on the fruits of hawthorns in winter, and the main way in which the seeds are dispersed.